Denny Huang: 1977 ICAC amnesty

 In 1977, the investigations of the newly established Independent Commission Against Corruption (ICAC) into Royal Hong Kong Police provoked discontent within the Police Force.
 On 28 October 1977, a group of about 40 police officers stormed into the ICAC Operations Department Headquarters in Hutchison House.
-On 5 November 1977, Governor Murray MacLehose announced a partial amnesty for the offences committed before 1 January 1977.
-Dr. Denny Huang expressed his disappointment to the Governor's amnesty, stating that although an amnesty was inevitable, the government had undermined governance authority as it was forced to announce the amnesty so hastily under pressure.
+On 5 November 1977, Governor Murray MacLehose announced a partial amnesty for the offences committed before 1 January 1977. chairHuang expressed his disappointment to the governor's amnesty, stating that although an amnesty was inevitable, the government had undermined governance authority as it was forced to announce the amnesty so hastily under pressure.
 After the amnesty, the Attorney General John Hobley kept dropping charges against the suspects might also damage the judiciary system.
 He stated that the ICAC had lost the trust of the people after the incident and urged to chase after the corrupted high officials to clear the ICAC's bad images of evasion and racial prejudice.

 Running for chairman and retirement

-In 1981, Dr. Huang contested the Chairmanship of the Urban Council against Hilton Cheong-Leen after the former chairman A. de O. Sales decided not to run for re-election.
-Dr. Huang failed to win the seat with 7 to 14 votes.
+In 1981, Huang contested the chairmanship of the Urban Council against Hilton Cheong-Leen after the former chairman A. de O. Sales decided not to run for re-election.
+Huang failed to win the seat with 7 to 14 votes.

-After almost 20 years in the Urban Council, Dr. Huang decided not to seek for re-election in the coming Urban Council election in 1986, stating that he was disappointed to the limited power of the Urban Council.
+After almost 20 years in the Urban Council, Huang decided not to seek for re-election in the coming Urban Council election in 1986, stating that he was disappointed in the limited power of the Urban Council.
 He complained that the district-based constituencies which replaced the single territory-wide constituency in the 1983 Urban Council election produced "small councillors" who only cared about their own districts but the interest of whole Hong Kong.

 For his longtime services, he was made Justice of the Peace in 1982 and the Officer of the Order of the British Empire in 1986.